Pharmaceutical Sciences (PHS)

 PHS 302 Intro Lab Tech in Biomedicine (3 credits)

-This course is designed to engage students in fundamentals of laboratory procedures, such as pipetting, preparation of buffers, animal handling, dosing, protein and enzyme assays, recording and interpretation of experimental data and results and calculations.
-These skills are further developed in PHS 306 and will help students that are preparing to become scientists in the biopharmaceutical field.
+This pre-lecture course is designed to engage students in fundamentals of laboratory procedures, such as pipetting, preparation of buffers, animal handling, dosing, protein and enzyme assays, recording and interpretation of experimental data and results and calculations.
+These skills are further developed in PHS 306 in later semesters and will help students that are preparing to become scientists in the biopharmaceutical field.
 Each week, students will perform a laboratory exercise.
 A pre-laboratory lecture is included to familiarize students with the concepts and expectations of the laboratory exercise scheduled for the subsequent lab.
+Students who register for PHS 302 must also register for a PHS 302 laboratory.
+For example, if you register for PHS 302 you must, at the same time, register for a section of PHS 302L.

 Prerequisites: CHM 210 and CHM 215 and BIO 101 and BIO 102